Talking Transport Meetings

 • Or phone: 0113 245 7676 (MetroLine)

-For those who can’t join an in-person meeting, a recording of the presentations will be added to this page in August once all in-person events have taken place.
+For those who can’t join an in-person meeting, a recording of the presentations will be added to this page once all in-person events have taken place.
 Please use the ‘Question and Answer’ section below or email yourvoice@westyorks-ca.gov.uk to ask the team any questions you may have.

 Registering attendance